Skip to content

 Automatic Scanning

-VulnZap automatically scans your code as you type.
+VulnZap automatically scans your code when you save files.
 Security issues appear as:

 Manual Commands